Lakeland, Florida: World War II

-Geography and climate
+Geography

 According to the United States Census Bureau, the city has an area of 67 sqmi, of which 45.84 sqmi is land and 5.61 sqmi (10.90%) is covered by water.
 Lakeland is within the Central Florida Highlands area of the Atlantic coastal plain, with a terrain consisting of flatland interspersed with gently rolling hills.

 Lakes

 The dominant feature in Lakeland is the city's many lakes.
 Thirty-eight lakes are named, with a number of other bodies of water unnamed, mostly phosphate mine pits that eventually filled with water.
 The largest of these is Lake Parker, which is 2550 acre in size.
 Much of the culture of Lakeland revolves around its many lakes, and many people use the lakes as reference points in much the same way people in other towns use streets as reference points, such as "I live near Lake Beulah."
 In addition to Lake Parker, some of the more prominent lakes in the Lakeland area are Lake Hollingsworth, Lake Morton, Lake Mirror, and Lake Gibson.

 Swans are one of the most visible features on the lakes near downtown Lakeland.
 They have a long history, the first swans appearing around 1923.
 By 1954, the swans were gone, eradicated by alligators and pets.
-A Lakeland resident who mourned the passing of the swans wrote to Queen Elizabeth.
+A Lakeland resident who mourned the passing of the swans wrote to Queen Elizabeth II.
 The royal family allowed the capture of two of the royal swans, and the swans now on the lakes of Lakeland are the descendants of the one surviving royal swan sent by the Queen.

 In July 2006, Scott Lake, one of the city's lakes, was almost totally drained by a cluster of sinkholes.
 Later the lake partially refilled.